Nick Meyer (baseball): New York Mets

-In 2021, Meyer would begin his season in Double-A, with the Binghamton Rumble Ponies.
-Meyer had a hot start to the season in Binghamton, hitting .375/.432/.375.
-The team would take notice, and call him up to their Triple-A affiliate, the Syracuse Mets.
+Meyer began the 2021 season in Double-A, with the Binghamton Rumble Ponies.
+He had a hot start to the season, hitting .375/.432/.375.
+The team would take notice and call him up to their Triple-A affiliate, the Syracuse Mets.
 Meyer would continue his hot streak with Syracuse and hit .282/.349/.333.
-The team would send Meyer back and forth between Double-A and Triple-A throughout the season and he would finish 2021 hitting .251/.337/.324 with three home runs, 18 RBI, and six stolen bases in 62 games with the teams.
+The team sent Meyer back and forth between Double-A and Triple-A throughout the season, and he finished 2021 hitting .251/.337/.324 with three home runs, 18 RBI, and six stolen bases in 62 games with both teams.

-In 2022, Meyer would once again split time in Binghamton and Syracuse.
-He appeared in 72 games between the two affiliates, and would end up hitting a combined .267/.360/.359 with Syracuse in his first two seasons with the team.
-In 2023, with the New York Mets holding an abundance of catchers on their roster, Dick Scott would try Meyer out at several positions during the season.
-These positions included third base, first base, left field, right field, second base, and of course his typical position of catcher.
-Meyer would continue to shine defensively at each of these positions.
+In 2022, Meyer once again split time in Binghamton and Syracuse.
+He appeared in 72 games between the two affiliates.
+He hit a combined .267/.360/.359 with Syracuse in his first two seasons with the team.
+In 2023, with the Mets holding an abundance of catchers on their roster, Dick Scott tried Meyer out at several positions during the season, including third base, first base, left field, right field, second base, as well as catcher.
+Meyer continued to shine defensively at each of these positions.

 In addition to his efforts on the field, Meyer was a clear fan-favorite.
-At the conclusion of the 2023 season, Meyer was voted the Syracuse Mets 2023 Twin Trees Most Popular Player, as voted on by the fans.
+At the conclusion of the 2023 season, Meyer was voted Syracuse's most popular player by local fans.
 The fans were drawn to his notorious mustache and his relentless work ethic after spending several years with the Triple-A team.
 In 71 appearances for Syracuse in 2023, Meyer slashed .217/.309/.309 with six home runs, 26 RBI, and six stolen bases.

-Meyer was released by the Mets organization on November 1, 2023.
+Meyer was released by the Mets organization on November 1.

 Tampa Bay Rays

 On January 29, 2024, Meyer signed a minor league contract with the Tampa Bay Rays that included an invitation to spring training.
-He was released by the Rays organization prior to the start of the season on March 27.
+The Rays organization released him prior to the start of the season on March 27.

 Coaching career

-Cal Poly

-After his release from the Tampa Bay Rays, Meyer returned to California Polytechnic State University, San Luis Obisbo, and joined the team as a Student Assistant Coach, starting in the 2025 season.
+Meyer returned to Cal Poly San Luis Obisbo and joined the team as a student assistant coach for the 2025 season.
+In 2026, he returned to Santa Margarita Catholic High School as a member of the coaching staff.